Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 Security-First Governance Architecture: five layers

-EPC Group's architecture is organized into five layers.
-Each layer builds on the one below it.
-You cannot implement effective data protection (Layer 3) without first establishing identity controls (Layer 1) and data classification (Layer 2).
+EPC Group's architecture consists of five layers.
+Each layer builds upon the one below it.
+You must first establish the following before implementing effective data protection (Layer 3):

 Layer 1: Identity controls